JoshuaCWebDeveloper/tech-debanked/tech/README.md

 ## List of Tech Founders

 <script>
+    // Store a reference to the script tag before waiting for the DOM content to load const scriptTag = document.currentScript;

     // Wait until the DOM content is fully loaded document.addEventListener("DOMContentLoaded", function() {
         // Get the parent div by its ID